-MID YEAR REPORT from PAWS on Paxos
+MID YEAR REPORT 2019 from Lindsay on Paxos

 Mike Houlihan and Mandy Cooper once again volunteered to work at the PAWS clinic at the end of April – this time was their first visit in the Spring, and they were delighted with all the beautiful wildflowers.
 Their arrival date coincided with the Greek Easter, so they enjoyed participating in the Easter festivities which involved a boat trip over to the religious island Panayia.